Bengkulu (city): Airport

 The city is served by the newly renovated Fatmawati Soekarno Airport.
 There is one terminal building for both international and domestic flights.

 Harbour

 Bengkulu's harbour, known locally as Pulau Bai, serves inter-island as well as International routes.
 The ferry terminal is the access point to Enggano Island.

+Media

+The oldest newspaper in the Bengkulu region is Rakyat Bengkulu, part of the Jawa Pos Group.
+Several other newspapers such as Bengkulu Ekspress and Radar Bengkulu are also available.

+The privately owned RBTV and BETV are the local TV stations based in Bengkulu.
+The public TVRI Lampung has also covered the city.

 Demographics

 As of 1832, the population of Bengkulu, and its surrounding area, was estimated at 18,000 people.
 During that time, the region had a varied population: Dutch, Chinese, Javanese, Indians, and more.
 Chinatown was located in the centre of the city.

 Economy

 When under Dutch rule, Bengkulu had plantations.
 Parsi people harvested and processed nutmeg and mace.
 The nutmeg would be processed into confectionery products.
 Pepper was a large export, too.
 The area also produced smaller amounts of coffee and rice, however, both were primarily imported from Padang.
 Fruit and animal production was also significant.

 Tourism

-In this city there are several British heritage buildings and fortresses, including Fort Marlborough, founded in 1713 on Long Beach, Hamilton Monument and Thomas Parr Monument in the downtown area, Sukarno's exile house on Soekarno-Hatta Street, and Jamik Mosque designed by Ir.
+In this city, there are several British heritage buildings and fortresses, including Fort Marlborough, founded in 1713 on Long Beach, Hamilton Monument and Thomas Parr Monument in the downtown area, Sukarno's exile house on Soekarno-Hatta Street, and Jamik Mosque designed by Ir.
 Sukarno.